cboulay/BCPyOgreRenderer/README.md

 ## Notes

-To maintain compatibility with other applications I've used the myApp.stimulus() convention.
+To maintain compatibility with other BCPy2000 applications I've used the myApp.stimulus() convention.
 This wraps the stimulus objects in a BciStimulus object. e.g.:

-`hand = myApp.stimuli['hand']`  `hand` is a BciStimulus object.
+`hand = myApp.stimuli['hand']`

+where `hand` is a BciStimulus object.
 The BciStimulus object conveniently exposes the actual object's properties. e.g.:

 `hand.x = 10` is equivalent to `hand.obj.x = 10`

 This is not true for `z`. i.e., `hand.z = 10` is not equivalent to `hand.obj.z = 10`.
 For a BciStimulus object,